 The Maymon Flange Insert is also available in 17mm and 19mm sizes but it does not fit snugly and tends to fall off.
 Unfortunately, this can causes some of my milk to enter the gap between the insert and the flange.

-I wish there would be an upgrade version with milk output capacity indicator.
+I wish there is a version with milk output capacity indicator.
 This feature will allow me to instantly measure the quantity of my milk before storing it into the storage bottle.

 During milk pouring, it gets in contact with the part which connects between the silicone tubing and the anti-backflow cap.
 For the next pumping session, a small amount of left-over or dried milk residual will somehow enter your silicone tubing which isn’t very hygienic.
 It is highly recommended to replace the silicone tubing every 3 months.

-Price wise, Spectra hits the lowest price which starts at only 25 USD.
+Price wise, Spectra hits the lowest price which starts at only 25 USD (at the time of writing).
 Imani is slightly more expensive by 13 USD, whereby Freemie which starts at 59 USD is the most expensive.

 Spectra has the largest milk collection cup capacity up to 250ml per cup, 6.25% more than the Imani and Freemie.

 Both Imani and Freemie come pre-bundled with 2 flange size options (25mm and 28mm).
-Spectra on the other hand, only comes with the default 28mm flange size so the buyer have to buy additional 25mm flange size separately.
+Spectra on the other hand, comes with the default 28mm flange size only so the buyer have to buy an additional 25mm flange size separately.